All you need to know about how to deal with anxiety

 The problem is that some very nutritious, popular foods are common causes of food intolerances for many.
-Particularly those with autoimmune issues and who’ve been exposed to gadolinium contrast agents.
+Particularly people with autoimmune issues and those who’ve been exposed to gadolinium contrast agents.
 These foods are often referred to as “grey-area foods.”

 Grey-area foods include dairy, eggs, nuts, seeds, legumes/pulses, nightshades, and grains.

 So to summarise, eat real food and cut the CRAP (Carbonated beverages, Refined carbohydrates, Artificial colours and sweeteners, and Processed foods).
 Do an elimination diet to identify your food intolerances.